Eco-Friendly vs Sustainable: What's the Difference?

 • Water-saving or energy-efficient appliances

 While the term "eco-friendly" isn't legally defined or prohibited, the FTC requires that any environmental claim be truthful, substantiated with scientific evidence, clearly qualified, and not misleading to consumers.
-The FTC can take enforcement action against deceptive environmental marketing claims (also known as greenwashing).
+The FTC can take enforcement action against deceptive environmental marketing claims (which people call greenwashing).

 The problem is that eco-friendliness doesn't always address long-term sustainability (such as appliance disposal).
 It's about making choices that are better for the planet right now.